syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the categorize options with fontColor,
+To set categorize options with fontColor,

 {% highlight html %}